We always seem to return to the roots eventually, don’t we?

 The first run used some deadfall Pine that was kindly provided by some nearby folks.
 Without insulation the process took 3-4 times longer than it should, and also produced a batch of charcoal with a lot of brown and uncooked wood as well as a large amount of overcooked charcoal.
 Subsequent batches with a well insulated kiln and drier wood produced very even results and several times the charcoal per batch as the old retort.
 The relatively low operating temperature and far more efficient use of fuel makes this system a great way to go and I suspect with a proper insulation system like Iwasaki~san’s this design could be lengthened even more without affecting efficiency.

-**Note: This kiln must be insulated for operation, exterior photos below were taken before the insulation was installed, the kiln will not operate efficiently or properly cook charcoal without insulation**
+**A note from Iwasaki~san: This kiln must be insulated for operation (exterior photos below were taken before the insulation was installed), the kiln will not operate efficiently or properly cook charcoal without insulation**

 Splitting the pine, the punky outer stuff is for fuel wood, the better pieces for charcoal wood:

 Stacked with room for circulation, this size and volume of wood will cook in about 3 hours if the kiln is well insulated:

 The combustion chamber prior to light up, ceremonial Yomiuri Shimbun in place:

 The charcoal kiln, note that this should be insulated for proper function:

 Drying fuel wood with waste heat from the charcoal kiln:

 Maintaining a small fire in the combustion chamber:

 Cast iron breakfast with waste heat from the charcoal kiln: